nsetzer/daedalus-games/csp2.md

     wheel only, up to jump, down to duck allow changing latency only

+* lag compensation
+    player1 or player 2 have a button to be ai controlled players are space invaders ships pointed at each other and can only move left or right players have a button to shoot a bullet

+demo features
+    adjust latency between client<->server
+    adjust input delay (constant at 6 normally) adjust % packet loss (webrtc is reliable)

 1) synchronized clock

 The first step in implementing a fast paced multiplayer server is to